-Maintaining L&A Testing Results
+MAINTAINING L & A TESTING RESULTS

-All documentation and test decks and any test data, including but not limited to copies of ballot programming used for required maintenance tests, shall be maintained in secure locked storage for the requisite records retention schedule.
+- All documentation and test decks and any test data, including but not limited to copies of ballot programming used for required maintenance tests, shall be maintained in secure locked storage for the requisite records retention schedule.
 Gather all reports and ballots as you would for official elections and file them along with the test deck used.
-Note any corrections and explanations and retain and seal all artifacts from pre-election testing.

-The Department recommends maintaining a file for the life cycle of each voting machine component, starting with acceptance testing when you purchase the equipment.
-Document important events that take place during the voting machine life cycle, including but not limited to acceptance testing, trusted build validation, upgrade acceptance testing, each election L&A testing, and election use.
+Note any corrections and explanations and retain and seal all artifacts from pre-election testing. - □ The Department recommends maintaining a file for the life cycle of each voting machine component, starting with acceptance testing when you purchase the equipment.
+Document important events that take place during the voting machine life cycle, including but not limited e, sted.
+The doc. bertiment of State Mebsite for current information to acceptance testing, trusted build validation, upgrade acceptance testing, each election L & A testing, and election use.
 The document must provide a complete history of the voting machine components.